-Medical school investigators and research staff who attend a PRIM&R, OHRP, FDA, or other conference where the primary focus is human subjects' protection, and provide documentation verifying attendance, may request that the medical school accept this training in lieu of completion of the refresher CITI course(s).
+Medical school investigators and research staff who attend a PRIM&R, OHRP, FDA, or other conferences where the primary focus is human subjects' protection, and provide documentation verifying attendance, may request that the medical school accept this training in lieu of completion of the refresher CITI course(s).
 The HRPP director reviews the documentation and determines if it satisfies medical school requirements.

-Section 4.
-Institutional Review Board
+Section IV: Institutional Review Board

-The medical school has established one or more Institutional Review Boards (IRB) to ensure the protection of human subjects in research conducted, research conducted at, under the auspices of, or using the services or resources of the medical school.
+The medical school has established an Institutional Review Board (IRB) to ensure the protection of human subjects in research conducted, research conducted at, under the auspices of, or using the services or resources of the medical school.
 All non-exempt human subject research conducted at, under the auspices of, or using the services or resources of the medical school must be reviewed and approved by the medical school IRB prior to the initiation of the research.